Top 10 National Dishes

-National dishes are part of a nation's identity and self-image.
-A national dish is strongly associated with a particular country for several reasons:1) it is a staple food
+National dishes are a part of a nation's identity and self-image.
+A national dish is strongly associated with a particular country for several reasons:1.
+It is a staple food.

-2) it is made from a selection of locally available ingredients, sometimes 'exotic'
+2. It is made from a selection of locally available ingredients, sometimes considered exotic.

-4) it is part of a religious practice
+4. It is a part of a religious practice.

 It wasn't easy to make this list because:

-On the one hand, a country may have more than one national dish, especially big countries with diverse traditions and cultures (USA, India).
+On one hand, a country may have more than one national dish, especially large countries with diverse traditions and cultures (e.g., the USA and India).

-On the other, two or more countries may have the same national dish (both Peru and Ecuador claim ceviche as their national dish).
+On the other hand, two or more countries may claim the same national dish.
+For instance, both Peru and Ecuador claim ceviche as their national dish.

-I ranked the dishes according to my taste and you know that taste is something very subjective.
-I didn't rank the countries so nobody should feel offended.
+I ranked the dishes according to my personal taste, and as you know, taste is highly subjective.
+I did not rank the countries, so nobody should feel offended.

 But a British guy wrote something in an article about dishes that can't be called biased because he isn't Canadian:

 "I tried this one very recently after my Canadian roommate very patriotically wouldn't stop raving on about it, so I thought I'd give it a whirl.
 This is food for addicts, pure and simple.
-You have greasy chips (or fries as you people over the pond call them) that is then loaded with cheese curds and topped off with a generous slathering of rich gravy.
-When I tried this dish the world faded away around me, I dived in and totally forgot my friends, my manners, my name..."
+You have greasy chips (or fries, as you people over the pond call them) that are then loaded with cheese curds and topped off with a generous slathering of rich gravy.
+When I tried this dish, the world faded away around me, I dived in and totally forgot my friends, my manners, my name..."

-Cheeseburgers are so good I prefer them homemade as they are healthy that way
+Cheeseburgers are so good.
+I prefer them homemade, as they are healthier that way.

-Gyro (or gyros) is meat, cooked on a vertical rotisserie.
-Very often several types of meat are placed on the spit (lamb, chicken, turkey, beef, veal).
-They may be grilled for as long as a day.
+Gyro (or gyros) is meat cooked on a vertical rotisserie.
+Often, several types of meat are placed on the spit (lamb, chicken, turkey, beef, veal), and they may be grilled for as long as a day.
 The resulting taste is incredible.
 It can be served on a plate or as a wrap.
-Gyro is like shawarma / döner kebab.
+Gyro is like shawarma or döner kebab.

 I like this type of meat preparation.